Why I became a counselor

 During college, I took advantage of the counseling services offered to me as a student.
 I found it to be a life-changing experience.
 I experienced healing and growth as I shared my story with someone who could help me makes sense of the things I was thinking and feeling.
 Not only did my relationships with others improve, I also grew tremendously in my relationship with God.
 I realized the value of counseling and felt called to pursue it as a profession.
 I love the opportunity I now have to walk with students in places of difficulty or pain and provide a safe space to heal and grow.

-I specialize in helping people with identity issues, trauma, grief, depression, eating disorders, and spiritual concerns.
+I have experience helping people with identity issues, trauma, grief, depression, eating disorders, and spiritual concerns.
 I also really love working with third culture kids and first generation college students.

 I have a Master of Science degree in Counseling and am a Licensed Professional Counselor in the state of Oregon.
-Additionally, I have been trained in PREPARE/ENRICH for working with couples.
+Additionally, I have been trained in Emotion Focused Therapy for working with couples.

 I grew up in a Christian home and began my relationship with Jesus at an early age.
 My family experienced a number of challenges during our early years and through them I learned that Jesus truly is the one who never leaves us or forsakes us.
 While growing up in church provided me with some advantages, it also had its difficulties.
 As an adult, I began to recognize my drive to perform for Jesus instead of focusing on knowing and loving Jesus.
 My desire now is to be continually renewed by his love, letting go of performance and embracing his grace.

 Philosophy of counseling